Built for Bliss – Home Style

 Currently Nanuku Fiji Real Estate is selling two high-demand products, the first being the ‘Auberge Beach Villas’.
 (Auberge Resort Collection manages the resort – along with others in the Caribbean, Costa Rica, Mexico, and the USA – and is one of the top luxury boutique hoteliers in the world).
 Designed by famous Grounds Kent Architects of Perth, these ‘tropical modern’ villas are stylish and comfortable with bright interiors that feature warm local accents and courtyards with plunge pools that make the transition to the outdoors absolutely seamless.
 Just the way island living should be.
 These villas are a one-minute walk down the beach from the clubhouse and all the resort amenities.
 Phase One sold out quickly, and only a few properties remain for sale in Phase Two.

 Second on offer are gorgeous beach estate packages at the most private cove on the property, called ‘Nanuku Ocean Estates’.
-Here you can purchase homesites starting at US$499K, or packages including land and build starting at US$1.9 million.
+Here you can purchase homesites starting at US$1 million, or packages including land and build starting at just under US$3 million.
 All sites are freehold and oceanfront.

 All houses and villas at Nanuku also have the option to be booked as part of the resort, ensuring additional income back to owners.
 The resort can also upkeep your home while you are away.